 Which houseplant to choose?

 James told me that there were ‘hipster garden centres in South and North London’ which are amazing at selling house plants beautifully.
-I wish I’d asked him which they were.

 However, I don’t live in London.
 Most garden centre displays of house plants don’t really inspire me.